 confusion with the 145.470 repeater, which has been known for a long

 time as "the Capitol Peak Repeater", we refer to our

 machine as the "Olympia" repeater.

-You may also hear ours referred to as "CPU", which stands for
+You may also hear ours referred to as "CPU", for

-Coverage: The Olympia repeater has very good coverage of
+Coverage: The Olympia repeater has very good coverage in

 eastern Grays Harbor County, being quite usable as far west as Aberdeen.

 The real strength of this repeater is bridging the gap into Puget Sound.